 A fighting analogy would be, in boxing, you practice the punches then, in the ring you just hit the other dude and he falls to the floor – depending on whether you practiced your moves (the triplet coordination exercises). 🙂

 I Cant Keep Up With This Piano Dude!

 As an example, was working with Carlo Santana and as the backing band, I was working with a keyboard player who played a lot of swing stuff.
 He played some really fast swing and I struggled to keep up.

-So, I hit the practice room and for six months I concentrated on the Jazz Drumming Development Book exercises alone.
+So, I hit the practice room and for six months in order to learn how to make jazz beats swing enough to keep up with the keyboard player.
+I concentrated on the Jazz Drumming Development Book exercises alone.
 I then took the exercises and wrote 16 bars of various exercises (for example, ex1, ex5, ex23, 45, 16, etc).

 Then I treated those as solos.